kidGodzilla/bluesky-oauth-kit/README.md

 This package aims to adhere to OAuth 2.0 norms, while providing a simple to understand and ready-to-use Node.js backend that can be used with any sort of frontend client (Javascript, Vue, React, React Native, Ionic/Capacitor, Android, Swift, Electron, PWA, etc.)

-Examples provided for Express and Fastify (with hopefully more to come.)
+Examples provided for Express (with hopefully more to come.)
 Testing an PRs welcome!

 # Installation